ClickCease

 Physical Health Issues

-• Organ Damage โ€“ The liver metabolizes both Xanax and alcohol, and long-term use can lead to liver disease, kidney damage, heart disease, and stroke.
+• Organ Damage – The liver handles both Xanax and alcohol.
+Long-term use can lead to liver problems, kidney damage, heart disease, and stroke.

-• Gastrointestinal Problems โ€“ Chronic alcohol misuse and Xanax use can cause acid reflux, ulcers, and pancreatitis.
+• Gastrointestinal Problems – Long-term alcohol and Xanax misuse can cause acid reflux, ulcers, and pancreatitis.

-• Immune System Suppression โ€“ Long-term use weakens the bodyโ€™s ability to fight infections like pneumonia.
+• Immune System Suppression – Long-term use weakens the body’s ability to fight infections like pneumonia.

 Mental & Cognitive Decline

-Withdrawal Dangers on Central Nervous System
+Withdrawal Dangers on the Central Nervous System

 Common Withdrawal Symptoms

-• Delirium โ€“ Confusion, hallucinations, fever, and agitation are signs of life-threatening alcohol withdrawal.
+• Delirium – Confusion, hallucinations, and fever are signs of dangerous alcohol withdrawal.

-• Cardiac Distress โ€“ Both alcohol and Xanax affect heart function, and withdrawal can cause dangerous spikes in blood pressure and heart rate.
+• Cardiac Distress – Withdrawal can cause unsafe spikes in blood pressure and heart rate because both substances affect the heart.

-• Tremors & Poor Coordination โ€“ Shaking and muscle weakness make everyday tasks difficult.
+• Tremors & Poor Coordination – Shaking and muscle weakness can make daily activities hard to perform.

-• Suicidal Thoughts โ€“ Substance abuse withdrawal can lead to depression and an increased risk of self-harm.
+• Suicidal Thoughts – Withdrawal from substance abuse may lead to depression and a higher risk of self-harm.

 Ongoing support from common benzodiazepines and alprazolam use is available, contact us today.